 To prevent or ease inflammation, it is best to limit sources of unhealthy and/or trigger foods and increase intake of healthy, whole, natural and unprocessed foods.
 Here are some specific best practices and tips regarding what to eat (and avoid) to prevent or ease inflammation in the body.

 1. Consume at least 25 grams of fiber dailyTo get your fill of fiber, seek out whole grains, fruits and vegetables.
-A fiber-rich diet helps reduce inflammation by supplying naturally occurring anti-inflammatory phytonutrients found in fruits, vegetables and other whole foods.
+Eating foods high in fiber helps reduce inflammation by supplying naturally occurring anti-inflammatory phytonutrients found in fruits, vegetables and other whole foods.
 Research has found an inverse relationship between biomarkers of systemic inflammation and fiber intake: in other words, the more, the better (Nielsen, Trak-Fellermeier & Joshipura 2017).

 2. Eat a lot of fruits and vegetables